jerray/publish-docker-action/README.md

 #### Static Tag List

-You can use static tag list by specify `tags` arguments.
-Tag names must be separated by comma.
+You can use static tag list by providing `tags` argument.
+Concat multiple tag names with commas.

 ```yaml
 - uses: jerray/publish-docker-action@master